-Who could help: Hire a caregiver who can prepare meals, consider a meal delivery service or take on this chore on your own.
-Try these 18 quick and easy meals for seniors.
+Who could help: Hire a caregiver who can prepare meals, consider a meal delivery service or prepare meals yourself.
+Try these quick and easy meals for seniors.

 4. Lack of involvement

 Is your mom social and active, visiting friends, participating in faith, civic or community activities?
 Or is she listless with low spirits and a lack of energy?
-Dybnis suggests finding out why your mom is no longer interested in activities.
-Ask her why she is no longer taking part in activities she used to enjoy.
-It may mean eyes should be checked or a hearing aid might be in order.
+Dybnis suggests asking your mom why she no longer takes part in activities she used to enjoy.

 Who could help: A doctor could address medical issues; alternative transportation may be needed to take them to an activity.